Skip to content

 Security Considerations

-Only add the Public role to dashboards containing non-sensitive data.
+Only make a dashboard public when it contains non-sensitive data.
 Ensure the dashboard does not expose confidential or project-specific information.

-Superset allows you to share a direct link to a dashboard, preserving the current view state including applied filters and parameter values.
+A permalink is a direct link to a dashboard that preserves the current view state, including applied filters and parameter values.

 1. Open the dashboard you want to share